TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/03_lesson/lesson.md

 			* Work together with students to come up with the add time algorithm.
 3. **Lab**
 	* Have students finish up the time adding method
-	* Have students work on manga too lab from book
+	* Have students work on kanga roo lab from book
 4. **Debrief**
 	* Go over students' questions.
 Ask what an instance is versus an object vs a class.
 Ask difference between method and attribute.